Skip to content

 Tables or views with unsupported column types cannot be streamed into the RAI Native App.

-Data streams use Snowflake’s native change tracking feature to capture changes to tables and views.
-Change tracking stores information about all Data Manipulation Language (DML) statements committed to a table or view, including INSERT, UPDATE, and DELETE operations.
+• Change tracking captures information about all Data Manipulation Language (DML) statements committed to a table or view, including INSERT, UPDATE, and DELETE operations.

-Change tracking data consumed by data streams is temporarily stored in a stage in the app’s Snowflake database.
-This data is staged even if the CDC Service is disabled.
-When the CDC Service is enabled, the staged data is processed in batches once every minute and made available to RAI models.
+• When the CDC Service is enabled, the staged data is processed in batches once every minute and made available to RAI models.

-When a stream is suspended, it stops consuming change tracking data from its source table or view, and that data is no longer stored in the app’s Snowflake database Suspending a stream can help reduce storage costs, but Snowflake retains change tracking data only for a limited time, after which it becomes inaccessible.
+When a stream is suspended, it stops consuming change tracking data from its source table or view, and that data is no longer stored in the app’s Snowflake database.
+Suspending a stream can help reduce storage costs, but Snowflake retains change tracking data only for a limited time, after which it becomes inaccessible.

 If a stream remains suspended beyond its data retention period, it becomes stale.
 A stale stream may fail to catch up with recent changes when resumed, leading to data inconsistencies.